 BOAS - breathing problems in flat-faced dogs

-- Flat-faced breeds are popular because of their loveable nature, but sadly, they often have trouble breathing because of how they look.
+- Flat-faced breeds often have trouble breathing because of the shape of their head.

-- Flat-faced breeds have a normal amount of tissue packed into a much shorter nose.
-This means that they often suffer with narrow nostrils, narrow nasal passages, a narrow windpipe and an overlong soft palate.
-These issues often result in breathing problems (‘BOAS’).
+- Flat-faced breeds have a normal amount of tissue packed into a much shorter head.
+This means they often suffer with narrow nostrils, nasal passages and windpipe.
+They also often have an overlong soft palate.
+These issues often result in breathing problems, known as BOAS.

 - If your dog develops sudden breathing problems, contact your vet immediately.

 BOAS (Brachycephalic Obstructive Airway Syndrome) is the name given to breathing problems caused by dogs having flat faces.
 It is caused by selective breeding and can cause serious health and welfare issues.
 BOAS commonly affects flat-faced breeds including:

 Flat-faced dog breeds have become popular pets because of their appearance and good nature.
 Many owners think the snuffles and snoring noises made by their flat-faced dogs are normal, however, these noises are a sign that their dog is struggling to breathe.

 BOAS includes one or more of the following primary issues:

 - Narrowed nostrils — meaning less air can get in through the nose and each breath takes more effort.
 Some affected dogs may only be able to get enough air by panting and breathing through their mouths.

 - Crowded nose and throat — the same amount of tissue that longer-nosed dogs have is packed into a much smaller space, obstructing the airway and adding to the difficulty of getting enough air

 - Elongated soft palate — a large soft palate (the soft back part at the top of the mouth) blocks airflow into the windpipe, making breathing difficult and resulting in the snuffling/snoring noises in dogs with BOAS